osohq/oso/docs/getting-started/application/patterns.rst

 .. admonition:: Variables provide flexibility

     Notice that we didn't have to change our policy file at all to make this change from the previous example.
-We used the ``Variable`` class which instructs oso to find all values of ``field`` that match the rules we defined in our policy.
+We passed in a ``Variable`` which instructs oso to find all values of ``field`` that match the rules we defined in our policy.
 This flexibility derives directly from writing a :doc:`declarative policy in Polar </more/language/polar-foundations>`!

 Authorizing list endpoints
 ==========================

 A list endpoint can be challenging to authorize since it deals with obtaining a collection of resources.
-Often the filter used to obtain these resources will be related to the authorization policy.
+Often, the filter used to obtain these resources will be related to the authorization policy.
 For example, suppose we have the following access control rule in our policy: